Radfar/water-process-integration-testbed/docs/mcp-ignition-setup/README.md

       }
     }
     ```
-    Claude Desktop's config only parses local (stdio) server entries — this format is silently dropped, no error dialog.
+    Claude Desktop's config only parses local (stdio) server entries — this format is silently dropped, no error dialog, regardless of which build you're running.

 12. **✅ Bridge it with `mcp-remote`** instead — a small Node package that translates the HTTP endpoint into the stdio interface Claude Desktop expects.
 Requires Node.js installed:
     ```json